-\textbf{Generative Models and Their Applications:} There mainly exist two types of generative models, namely latent variable models \cite{gan_raw,VAE_Kingma} and energy-based models \cite{LeCun06atutorial}.
-The former usually involve an extra latent variable to model the predictive distribution, and the latter directly estimate the compatibility of the input and output variable with a designed energy function.
+\textbf{Generative Models and Their Applications:} There mainly exist two types of generative models, namely latent variable models~\cite{gan_raw,VAE_Kingma} and energy-based models~\cite{LeCun06atutorial}.
+The former usually involves an extra latent variable to model the predictive distribution, and the latter directly estimates the compatibility of the input and output variable with a designed energy function.
 The variational auto-encoder (VAE)~\cite{cvae,VAE_Kingma} and generative adversarial network (GAN)~\cite{gan_raw} are two widely studied latent variable models.
-VAEs use extra inference model to constrain the distribution of the latent variable, and GANs design a discriminator to distinguish real samples and the generated samples.
-VAEs have already been successfully applied to image segmentation \cite{PHiSeg2019, probabilistic_unet} to produce stochastic predictions during testing.
-For saliency prediction,~\cite{SuperVAE_AAAI19} adopts a VAE for image background reconstruction, and the residual of the raw image and the reconstructed background is then defined as the salient region(s).
-Differently, ~\cite{ucnet_sal,jing2020uncertainty} design conditional variational auto-encoder (CVAE) to model the subjective nature of saliency, where the latent variable is used to model the prediction variants.
+VAEs use an extra inference model to constrain the distribution of the latent variable, and GANs design a discriminator to distinguish real samples and the generated samples.
+VAEs have already been successfully applied to image segmentation~\cite{PHiSeg2019, probabilistic_unet} to produce stochastic predictions during testing.
+For saliency prediction,~\cite{SuperVAE_AAAI19} adopts a VAE for image background reconstruction and the residual of the raw image and the reconstructed background is then defined as the salient region(s).
+Differently,~\cite{zhang2021_ucnet} designs conditional variational auto-encoder (CVAE) to model the subjective nature of saliency, where the latent variable is used to model the prediction variants.
 GAN-based methods can be divided into two categories, namely fully-supervised and semi-supervised settings.
-The former~\cite{groenendijk2020benefit,gan_maskerrcnn} uses the discriminator to distinguish model predictions from ground truth, while the latter~\cite{gan_semi_seg,hung2018adversarial} rely on the GAN to explore the contribution of unlabeled data. \cite{chen_IWGAN_arxiv_2021} introduce an inferential Wasserstein GAN (iWGAN) model, which is a principled framework to fuse auto-encoders and Wasserstein GAN and jointly learns an encoder network and a generator network motivated by the iterative primal-dual optimization process.
-Differently, we infer the latent variable via Langevin dynamics \cite{mcmc_langevin}, which is more convenient to implement and suffers no posterior collapse issue \cite{Lagging_Inference_Networks}.
+The former~\cite{groenendijk2020benefit,gan_maskerrcnn} uses the discriminator to distinguish model predictions from ground truth, while the latter~\cite{gan_semi_seg,hung2018adversarial} rely on the GAN to explore the contributions of unlabeled data. \cite{chen_IWGAN_arxiv_2021} introduces an inferential Wasserstein GAN model, which is a principled framework to fuse auto-encoders and Wasserstein GAN and jointly learns an encoder network and a generator network motivated by the iterative primal-dual optimization process.
+Differently, we infer the latent variable via Langevin dynamics~\cite{mcmc_langevin}, which suffers no posterior collapse issue~\cite{Lagging_Inference_Networks}.